kaaengine/kaa/docs/reference/engine.rst

 .. note::

-    There isn't a "global" camera - each Scene has its own.
-Since only one scene can run at a time, only active Scene's camera is being used to project the image.
+    There isn't a "global" camera - each :class:`View` has its own camera allowing to display fragments of scene in different viewports.

 Instance properties: